 - Saute – Dry Method.
-Is French for “to jump” which is what your food should do when it hits your pan.
+It is French for “to jump,” which is what your food should do when it hits your pan.
 A common mistake made with this method is using too much oil.
 You only need to put a small amount in a hot pan ( ½ a tablespoon is the most you’ll ever need).
 All you are looking to do is keep your food from sticking to the pan; food will not stick to a hot pan.

 - Roasting – Dry Method.
-Using your oven to cook with, doing things like turkey for Thanksgiving or Brussel sprouts on a typical weekday dinner.
-This is one of the easiest ways to cook, since you can do multiple items at the same time, and it requires little supervision.
+Using your oven for cooking with, doing things like turkey for Thanksgiving or Brussel sprouts on a typical weekday dinner.
+This is one of the easiest ways to cook since you can do multiple items at the same time, and it requires little supervision.

 - Boiling/Steaming – Wet Method.
-I don’t typically recommend using either of these 2 methods, unless you are cooking starches like pasta, rice or potatoes.
+I don’t typically recommend using either of these two methods unless you are cooking starches like pasta, rice, or potatoes.

 - Braising – Combination Method.
 This is a 2-stage cooking method.
 You will sear your meat in a hot pan, forming a crust on both sides.
 Then you will place it in a roasting pan, with the cooking liquid 2/3 of the way up the meat (which will be the sauce) and cover with foil before finishing in the oven.